georgetown-dialogue-systems-2020/BRP_Tour_Assistant-MindMeld/README.md

 ## Quick Start

+All codes used to run the system are included in the `tour_assistant/` folder.

 Assuming you have installed all the pre-requisites, make sure to run Elasticsearch in the very beginning.
 ```bash
 ./elasticsearch-7.8.0/bin/elasticsearch